-Yes, agent and broker users of WCIRB Connect may submit an ownership request on any policyholder for an insurer to review.
+Yes, agent and broker users of WCIRB Connect may submit an ownership request on any policyholder for the WCIRB to review.

-If the insurer is not aware of the agent or broker role as it relates to the policyholder, additional information detailing the relationship should be entered in the Narrative Text field.
+If the relationship between the agent or broker and the policyholder is unclear, additional information detailing the relationship should be entered in the Narrative Text field within the online form.